Top unusual things to do in Porto

 © Wiki Commons

 Climbing the arch of the Arrábida Bridge is one of the most unusual things to do in Porto.
-It is great for those who are looking for outdoor activities, but to be honest I find it too expensive for what it is.
+It is great for those who are looking for outdoor activities, but to be honest I find it too expensive for what it is (it costs almost 40€ for a short activity).

 The climb takes around 30 minutes of easy climbing.
 At the top, you will have a Port wine served in chocolate cups while you enjoy the amazing view of the Douro river.